guardianhealth/website/privacy-policy.md

 # Policy on collecting sensitive personal information
 LavWell does not gather any of your sensitive information through interaction with the site, such as your social security number, driver's license number, race, ethnicity, religion, health metrics, political associations, or details on your criminal background.

 Devices and mobile applications created by LavWell do collect sensitive identifying information, race, ethnicity, and health metrics.
-Collection and use of this data is covered under separate privacy policies for such devices and mobile applications.

 # How the information collected is used
 We only use your personal information to help you utilize the services LavWell has to offer.
 This includes: